harpcio/zf2-demo/README.md

 ACL
 -----------------------
-With the new structure (Single Action Per Controller) we have now also restricted access to API (CREATE, PUT, DELETE).
+With the new structure (Single Action Per Controller) we have also the possibility to restrict access in API (CREATE, PUT, DELETE).

 TODO
 -----------------------